What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Health Benefits Of Cocoa

-Chocolate ain’t all bad!
+Chocolate isn’t all bad!

-There are health benefits to chocolate too.
+There are health benefits to chocolate, too.

 Cacao is different from chocolate.
 All the sugar Hershey adds to cacao makes candy ‘unhealthy’ and contributes to food cravings.

 Think dark chocolate.
-The darker the chocolate the more cacao.
+The darker the chocolate, the more cacao.
 The less sugar.

 (if you feel guilty about eating chocolate, try switching to dark chocolate as a little experiment and see what happens)

-Plus, there are possible natural health benefits to cacao such as:
+Plus, there are possible natural health benefits to cacao, such as:

 • Improve mood